Bennyz811/JQuerious/README.md

 [demo link](https://bennyz811.github.io/JQuerious/?)

 Included is a simple todo list application that can add todos and remove todos by clicking on the same todo item.
-To open demo, doanload or clone the JQuerious library and view the html locally.
+To open demo, doanload or clone the jQuerious library and view the html locally.

 ## DOM Manipulation
 The attr method takes the value of the attribute from the first element and set it as the attribute for every second matched element